The ICES 2013-2014 job market candidates are now on the website:

 Job Market Paper: “Broken Contracts and Hidden Partnerships: Theory and Experiment”

-Profesor Mazar, of the University of Toronto, will discuss her paper Probabilistic Purchasing: When Retailing and Las Vegas Meet.
-The talk will take place on Friday, December 6, from 4:00 to 5:30pm, in room 5075 of the Metropolitan Building, Arlington campus.
+Mr. Norton, of Florida State University, will discuss his paper (co-authored with Luke Boosey and R. Mark Isaac) Yeast (abstract).
+The talk will take place on Thursday, March 6th, from 12:00PM to 1:00PM, in room 5075 of the Metropolitan Building, Arlington campus.

 The Experimental Economics Summer Program is designed for undergraduate students.
 The curriculum aims to teach students how game theory and experimental economics can be combined to inform our understanding of human decision-making and affect research in applied fields.
 This course employs a combination of hands-on learning about decision-making processes through the use of experimental methods and also includes roundtable discussions of readings.
 Topics include, but are not limited to, Behavioral and Social Welfare Economics, Behavioral and Human Evolution, Behavioral and Market Development, and Behavioral Economics in Labor Markets.
 Please visit the Summer Program’s homepage for more information.